 The impact of the COVID-19 pandemic on operations and going concern has been assessed by the directors.
 To date, there has not been a material impact on the Group's operations or supply chain.
-The directors saw a negative impact on power prices in the short term due to a reduction in demand for electricity and lower commodities prices, however power prices have since rebounded and stabilised at a level that gives no rise to going concern issues.
-Furthermore, whilst power price variability is not welcomed, the other main source of revenue, the buyout revenues on Renewable Obligation Certificates (ROCs), has fixed prices per MWh that adds some certainty to future revenues and therefore the going concern assumption.
+The directors saw a negative impact on power prices in the short term at the beginning of the pandemic due to a reduction in demand for electricity and lower commodities prices, however power prices have since rebounded and stabilised at a level that gives no rise to going concern issues.
+In addition, towards the end of 2021 electricity prices increased to unprecedented levels due to other external factors including the conflict in Ukraine offsetting any previous negative impact brought about by the pandemic on the electricity market.
+Whilst power price variability is not welcomed, the other main source of revenue, the buyout revenues on Renewable Obligation Certificates (ROCs), has fixed prices per MWh that adds some certainty to future revenues and therefore the going concern assumption.
 The directors will continue to closely monitor the situation and to take appropriate action if deemed necessary.